stan-dev/posterior/README.md

   - Efficiently convert between many different useful formats of draws (samples) from posterior or prior distributions.
+  - Provide consistent methods for operations commonly performed on draws, for example, subsetting, binding, or mutating draws.
   - Provide various summaries of draws in convenient formats.
   - Provide lightweight implementations of state of the art MCMC diagnostics.